+The following article provides an outline for Confirmation Bias Example.
 Confirmation bias is a phenomenon that characterizes with the tendency or behavior to favor, interpret or recall information in a way that supports your pre-existing beliefs and notions without any reasoning or logical evidence.
 In fact, it is not only confirming the notions, but people also show this tendency while research or gathering information in a selective way.
-Many psychological experiments conducted across the planet in the 1960s confirmed this behavior and since then it has become the darling of marketers in strategizing their campaigns to cross-sell or increase wallet share from the customers classified as cash cows.
-The explanation for this illogical behavior has been proposed as selective listening, selective research, biasedness, emotionally charged ideas or deep-rooted or age-old beliefs.
+Many psychological experiments conducted across the planet in the 1960s confirmed this behavior, and since then, it has become the darling of marketers in strategizing their campaigns to cross-sell or increase wallet share from the customers classified as cash cows.
+The explanation for this illogical behavior has been proposed as selective listening, selective research, biasedness, emotionally charged ideas, or deep-rooted or age-old beliefs.

 Examples of Confirmation Bias

 Few examples of confirmation bias are as follows: